Understanding the long and incredible history of Black Canadians requires more than just a month of reflection and celebration.

 February may be Black History Month, but uncovering Black history is an everyday effort for many Canadian organizations.
 Small non-profits, city-funded arts initiatives, and organizing committees alike are constantly trying to promote a deeper understanding of Canada’s Black history and culture, something that’s lacking among many in both the general public and the social impact world.

-Here are three Canadian organizations doing that important work:
+Here are four Canadian organizations doing that important work:

 Amherstburg Freedom Museum